facebooktwitterpinterest

 St Alphage's Church Ruins St Alphage's Church Ruins 185 meters Do sit !
 Even in Covid times plenty of space

-Postman's Park Postman's Park 312 meters Beautiful little garden in the centre of London.
-So peaceful.
-Amazing to find plaques...
+Postman's Park Postman's Park 312 meters Tidy little place tucked away in the city,plenty of seating, quiet and scenic,specime...

 Finsbury Circus Garden Finsbury Circus Garden 480 meters The gardens have been restored after cross rail have finished.
 Plenty of parking avai...